Li Auto: A Winner In A Niche Market (NASDAQ:LI)

 (2) Analysis

-The competition in the EV market is unsurprisingly tight, and Li Auto competes with not only traditional SUV makers but new energy alternatives especially Tesla’s upcoming Made-In-China (MIC) Model Y. I single out Tesla (TSLA) here because Tesla has proved its capability to capture a significant market share based on its Model 3 records (see the figure above).
+The competition in the EV market is unsurprisingly tight, and Li Auto competes with not only traditional SUV makers but new energy alternatives especially Tesla’s upcoming Made-In-China Model Y. I single out Tesla (TSLA) here because Tesla has proved its capability to capture a significant market share based on its Model 3 records (see the figure above).
 Based on Tesla’s Q3 2020 conference call updates, Model Y is under construction in its Shanghai factory, and analysts expect the first delivery will be Q1 2021.
 Model Y is rather popular in the United States.
 According to Reuters, in the 3rd quarter of 2020 Tesla sold more Model Y (7300) than Model 3 (6500) in California.
 In the recent Q3 2020 updates, Tesla stressed the importance of Model Y in increasing its sales volume.
 Further, Tesla would continue reducing its prices along with the production ramp-up—a practice that Tesla did to its MIC Model 3.
 Thus, there will be some uncertainty for the sales of Li One in 2021.
 The impact of Model Y in 2021 will be rather significant because Li Auto will heavily reply on Li One and will not introduce new models until 2022.

 Our business will initially depend substantially on the sales and success of Li ONE, which will be our only production model in the market until the introduction of our planned full-size premium extended-range electric SUV in 2022.
 To the extent our product variety and cycles do not meet consumer expectations, or cannot be achieved on our projected timelines and cost and volume targets, our future sales may be adversely affected.
 Given that for the foreseeable future our business will depend on a single or limited number of vehicle models, to the extent a particular model is not well-received by the market, our sales volume could be materially and adversely affected, which in turn could materially and adversely affect our business, financial condition, and results of operations. - Li Auto SEC F-1 filing